smittytone/PreviewMarkdown/README.md

 ### Adjusting the Preview ###

-Version 1.2.0 adds a Preferences panel, which allows you to alter some of the key elements of the preview:
+You can alter some of the key elements of the preview by using the **Preferences** panel:

 - The colour of code blocks.
 - Code blocks’ monospaced font.